hamtoy/Test/DEPLOYMENT_VERIFIED.md

 ### 3. Encoding Verification

-- ✅ UTF-8 encoding declaration in all Python files
+- ✅ UTF-8 encoding in all Python files
-- ✅ `# -*- coding: utf-8 -*-` present
 - ✅ No replacement characters (�) in help output
 - ✅ All Korean characters display correctly